 We have a limited operating history and limited revenue producing operations and are currently undertaking a reset of our business strategy.
 Therefore, it is difficult for potential investors to evaluate our business.
 We formed our corporation in June 2014.
 From inception through December 31, 2022, we generated a total of \$11.7 million of revenue, all of which was derived primarily from the sale of lead compounds and plastics and, to a lesser extent, the sale of lead bullion and AquaRefined lead, and all but approximately \$285,000 of which was derived prior to the November 2019 fire at our former LAB recycling facility at TRIC.
 Following the TRIC fire, we chose to suspend all plant-based revenue producing operations, entered into a lease-to-buy agreement with respect to TRIC and have shifted our business model to focus exclusively on the licensing of our AquaRefining technology to partners engaged in LAB recycling.
-We also commenced the research and development of the application of our AquaRefining technology, we have commenced the development of a five-acre recycling campus designed to process up to 10,000 tonnes of lithium-ion batteries using our AquaRefining technology, we have commenced the development of a five-acre recycling campus designed to process up to 10,000 tonnes of lithium-ion battery material annually.
+We also commenced the research and development of the application of our AquaRefining technology to the recycling of lithium-ion batteries.
+Based upon our success to date in recovering high value metals from lithium-ion batteries using our AquaRefining technology, we have commenced the development of a five-acre recycling campus designed to process up to 10,000 tonnes of lithium-ion battery material annually.
 While we intend to continue to pursue our licensing business model, the development of our lithium-ion battery recycling facility represents a significant change in our business strategy and course of operations.
-As of the date of this report, we have estimated that we will begin to realize revenue from lithium-ion battery recycling within the coming year, however we are unable to estimate when we expect to commence any meaningful commercial or revenue producing operations from either our licensing model or our lithium-ion battery recycling facility.
-Our limited operating history makes it difficult for potential investors to evaluate our technology or prospective operations and we are, for all pr
+As of the date of this report, we have estimated that we will begin to realize revenue producing operations from either our licensing model or our lithium-ion battery recycling facility.
+Our limited operating history makes it difficult for potential investors to evaluate our technology or prospective operations and we are, for all practical purposes, an early-stage company subject to all the risks inherent in the initial organization, financing, expenditures, complications and delays in